sunfounder/esp32-starter-kit/docs/source/micropython/basic_projects/py_thermistor.rst

-.. _py_temp:
+.. _py_thermistor:

-4.10 Temperature Sensing
+5.10 Temperature Sensing
 ===========================

 A thermistor is a temperature sensor that exhibits a strong dependence on temperature, and it can be classified into two types: Negative Temperature Coefficient (NTC) and Positive Temperature Coefficient (PTC).
 The resistance of an NTC thermistor decreases with increasing temperature, while the resistance of a PTC thermistor increases with increasing temperature.